You are here

 What is the accuracy of the blood test for someone with HSV 2?
 Is it just as accurate when the person has HSV 1?
 What is the accuracy of a blood test for someone with HSV 2 who has never had symptoms?
 Are there different types of blood tests that can be done for HSV 2? what are the differences?

 Hi there There are two blood tests done for HSV, the Eliza and the Western Blot.
 The Eliza test is the one offered by the BCCDC Provincial lab.
 The Western Blot, done by the national microbiology lab, is only offered to pregnant women who may have had an exposure to HSV.
 With the Eliza test, there is some cross-reactivity between HSV 1 and HSV 2.
 That means if your test result is positive for...
 Read Full Answer

 Can you have sex with a condom within the 7 days u were given to get treated with the chlamydia pills

-Hi To be on the safe side we recommend that you do not have sex until: - one week after your 1-day treatment; or - your 7-day treatment is complete, and - your sex partner(s) have also been treated, even if their test results are negative.
-Chlamydia is passed between people through unprotected oral, anal or vaginal sex.
-The bacteria can be found in semen, vaginal fluids, and rectal...
+Hi The short answer is no. To be on the safe side we recommend that you do not have sex until: one week after your 1-day treatment; or your 7-day treatment is complete, and your sex partner(s) have also been treated, even if their test results are negative.
+While condoms reduce the chance of passing chlamydia and gonorrhea, there is still a possibility of passing them even when a...
 Read Full Answer